LUK34/SBS-Batch-TnE-CodeRepo-v16June2024/README.md

 # BATCH-2DS-ORA		(Progarmme 3)
-This programme will help establish a connection with 2 different schemas present in a Oracle database using Entity Manager.
+This programme will help establish a connection with 2 different schemas present in a Oracle database using Entity Manager. orai18n is applied for arabic language.
+So this file has to be inserted in buildpath to connect to db.